wyh/oss-policy-sign/README.md

   path('/oss_policy_sign/',  include(oss_policy_sign.urls))
 ```

+4. Added oss_policy_sign in the INSTALLED_APPS

-4. test it by a request to the above url
+5. test it by making a request